Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Introduction

 \subsection{Outline}

-In view of the ongoing debate on the origin of the insulating phases in V$_2$O$_3$, it is important to provide an experimental anchor with reliable values of magnetic exchange interactions that limit the parameter space of $S$~=~1 theories.
+In view of ongoing efforts to understand the insulating phases in V$_2$O$_3$, it is important to provide an experimental anchor with reliable values of magnetic exchange interactions that limit the parameter space of $S$~=~1 theories.
 This is possible in the AFI phase by measuring spin wave dispersion relations and comparing those to linear spin-wave theory (LSWT).
 The acoustic branch of spin waves was previously measured using INS near the magnetic zone center for V$_2$O$_3$ and (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ in the AFI phase \cite{Word_1981_PRB,PhysRevB.36.8675,Bao_PRB_1998}.
 The limited range of those data, however, is insufficient to determine the many distinct exchange interactions of the monoclinic phase \cite{Bao_PRB_1998}.

 Here we report INS measurements of both acoustic and optic branches of spin waves in the AFI phase and incoherent magnetic excitations in the PI phase throughout the Brillouin zone for (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$.
 At room temperature V$_2$O$_3$ has the trigonal (corundum) structure with space group R$\overline{3}$c (No.~167) while the space group of the low-temperature monoclinic structure is $I$~2/a (No.~15) with 8 vanadium ions per unit cell.
-Our new measurements on (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ allow for the accurate determination of all magnetic exchange interactions in the monoclinic long range ordered AFM state of vanadium sesquioxide.
-We find moderate ferromagnetic nearest neighbor (nn) and dominant AFM next nearest neighbor (nnn) interactions along the zigzag V chains in the AFI phase (see Fig.~\ref{Phase_diagram}(c)) in an unfrustrated configuration.
-Having established the effectiveness of our DFT calculation methods on the AFI phase, we apply them to determine an interacting spin Hamiltonian for the PI phase.
+Our new measurements and new ab initio DFT calculation methods for (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ allow for the accurate determination of all magnetic exchange interactions in the monoclinic long range ordered AFM state of vanadium sesquioxide.
+We find moderate ferromagnetic nearest neighbor (nn) and dominant AFM next-nearest neighbor (nnn) interactions in an unfrustrated configuration along the zigzag V chains in the AFI phase (Fig.~\ref{Phase_diagram}(c)).
+Having established the effectiveness of our DFT calculation methods in the AFI phase, we apply them to determine an interacting spin Hamiltonian for the PI phase.
 A Gaussian approximation applied to this model accounts in detail for our measurements of the short range spin correlations in the PI.
-This leads to the conclusion that the lack of spin order for temperatures down to 185 K in the PI phase is a consequence of frustrated interactions on the puckered honeycomb lattices that make up the corundum structure.
+This leads to the conclusion that the lack of spin order for temperatures down to 185 K in the PI phase is a consequence of frustrated interactions on the puckered honeycomb lattices that make up the corundum structure. \\